Teh-Lemon/Homu-Editor/README.md

 Some of these may require setting Unity to use .net 4.6/C# 6.0.
 These are only tested against whichever Unity version I happen to be using (usually the latest).
 Any extra instructions will listed in the comments at the top of the file or functions.

-I make no promises over the quality or up-to-date-ness of the code.
-Nor will I provide support or take any responsibility for my code.

 # Contents